 The Female Orgasm

-Female Orgasm: Do you want to "give a woman an orgasm"?
+Female Orgasm: Are you a man who wants to "give a woman an orgasm"?
 Are you a women who is curious about her own orgasms?
 Read on...

 By Dr. Sari Locker

 Female Orgasm.
 What is an orgasm?
 How long does an orgasm last?
 How does orgasm happen for women?
 How can you tell if a woman has had an orgasm?
+How can a woman learn to orgasm?
 This article answers some questions about female orgasms.

 Maybe you think that women’s orgasms "just happen."
 Or perhaps, for you, orgasm is an elusive event to be revered.
 Well, the female orgasm may be something that is easily within your reach.